 Using a separate account on your computer

-If you are working with a computer that you share with others, you need to set up your own account if you do not have one.
+If you are working on a computer that you share with others, you need to set up your own account if you do not have one.

-You can create a new user account in Windows 7 and 10 as described below:
+You can create a new user account in Windows 7 and 10 as described below.

 Click on the Start button and select Control Panel > User accounts > Add or remove user accounts.